socketry/async-limiter/guides/getting-started/readme.md

 # Getting Started

-This guide explains how to get started with `async-limiter` for controlling concurrency and rate limiting in Ruby applications.
+This guide explains how to get started the `async-limiter` gem for controlling concurrency and rate limiting in Ruby applications.

 ## Installation